Most Common

 1. Lacking business buy-in

 One of the first major challenges architects have to overcome is selling the value of EA to all stakeholders.
-While some of them may not understand its value, enterprise architecture buy-in is extremely important.
+While some of them may not understand its value, enterprise architecture buy-in is essential.
 After all, the project hinges on company-wide acceptance and support.

 All relevant stakeholders need to commit to the ongoing development of EA.
 They must share the same long-term vision to understand its value over time.